-I remember initiations at Meadowbank Boys’ High School in 1969.
-I was a twelve year old in first year.
-There was the day the school bus pulled up to the school gates only to be boarded by a shouting angry mob of eighteen year old students, some with beards, grabbing every first year’s tie and ripping off the label.
-Then being herded into the playground to be doused with white flour and sprayed with perfumed water.
+There was the day the school bus pulled up to the school gates only to be boarded by a shouting angry mob of eighteen-year-old students, some with beards, grabbing every first year’s tie and ripping off the label.
+Then we were herded into the playground to be doused with white flour and sprayed with perfumed water.

-Each one of us was drenched over the head with a garbage bin full of water.
-Some were singled out, lead down to the toilet block to be shown the ‘Royal Flush’, that is, head held down the toilet bowl and flushed.
+Each one of us was drenched with a garbage bin full of water.
+Some were singled out, lead down to the toilet block to be shown the “Royal Flush”, that is, head held down the toilet bowl and flushed.
 I was terrified.

 And I wasn’t the only one.

 Then there were my early days in the head office of the Rural Bank of NSW in Martin Place, Sydney.

 New recruits were sent all around the building on pointless errands like being told to “turn the overdraft off” or asking a whole string of clerks in different departments for something that didn’t exist, like a “verbal agreement form”.

 This doesn’t sound like much now, but when you’re a nervous young office worker straight out of high school, it’s humiliating to have a floor of sixty grown men and women laughing at you.

 Young women sometimes broke down and headed for the bathroom in tears.

 Initiations of all kinds have been considered a part of growing up for a long, long time.
 The problems begin when it goes beyond light-hearted fun and games and develops into bullying, harassment, humiliation and physical and sexual assault.